tendermint/tendermint/docs/rfc/rfc-018-bls-agg-exploration.md

 exponentiation.
 Written in common notation, `P^(Q+R) = P^Q * P^R`.

-Pairing-based elliptic-curve cryptography creates a bilinear mapping using an elliptic-curve.
+Pairing-based elliptic-curve cryptography creates a bilinear mapping using elliptic curves over a finite field.
 With some original curve, you can define two groups, `G1` and `G2` which are points of the original curve _modulo_ different values.
 Finally, you define a third group `Gt`, where points from `G1` and `G2` satisfy the property of bilinearity with `Gt`.
 In this scheme, the function `e` takes